 If you are interested in developing a pest management plan for your property, please contact Council’s Customer Service Centre on 4783 9800 and a request will be raised for Council’s Pest Management Officer to contact you to make suitable arrangements.

-Note: The Property Pest Management Plan needs to be renewed each year to access the yearly quota of chemical under the Herbicide Subsidy Scheme.
+Note: The Property Pest Management Plan needs to be renewed to access the allocated herbicide under the Herbicide Subsidy Scheme.

 Herbicide Subsidy Scheme